open/close all folders

 - There is also a short story by Philip K. Dick, called Strange Eden, that successfully makes every mistake about evolution mentioned here.
 It's about an astronaut that finds an attractive and immortal female Goddess-like alien on a far-away world.
 Immediately he wants to sleep with her, but she warns him that in doing so he will magically begin to rapidly evolve.
 Thinking that this will lead him to become a superior being like her (and for the obvious reason), the astronaut accepts the offer.
 However, it turns out that humanity's set evolutionary path is that we will evolve into bestial cat-creatures — exactly why is never stated — and so the astronaut is stuck as the alien woman's pet forever.

 - 3rd Rock from the Sun: "Liam Neesan" (a character, not the actor or even played by the actor) had a ray gun that turned people into monkeys.
 He planned to use it on the human race, but Dick Solomon stopped him by turning him into a monkey.
+This leads to the Solomons' mission to Earth getting aborted due to Dick devolving a fellow member of his race, ending the series.

 - Star Trek several examples: